WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 numbers, and so on.

-Call: A VoIP session established by a RIPP client for the purposes of exchanging audio and signaling information.
+Call: A VoIP session established by a RIPP client for the purposes of exchanging audio and signalling information.
 A call is always associated with a RIPP trunk.

 Trunking Consumer: An administrative entity that utilizes trunking